anna2023471/deep-learning-challenge/README.md

 # Summary

 Despite multiple attempts at optimising the model, performance could not be increased above 73%.
 Regardless of the steps taken to optimise the model, no significant improvement in performance was observed in any of the steps.
 A Support Vector Model (SVM) may be better suited to this task.
-Unlike a neural network, SVMs are not limited to the input feature dimensions and can use an ulimited number of dimensions to find a solution.
+Unlike a neural network, SVMs are not limited to the input dimensions and can increase dimensionality until a solution is found.